ccmucdenver/ccm-docs/docs/alderaan.md

 ## Hardware
 * 2048 AMD cores and 4TB memory in 32 compute nodes.
 Each node has 2 AMD EPYC 7502 32 core processors for a total of 64 cores, and 512GB DDR4 memory.
 The compute nodes are in 8 1U rack-mount drawers, with 4 nodes in each drawer.
-* 128 AMD EPYC 2 cores, 2 NVIDIA Tesla A100 and 4TB DDR4 memory in 2 high-memory GPU nodes, each with 2TB memory, 64 cores, and one GPU.
+* 2 high-memory GPU nodes, each with 2 AMD EPYC 7502 32 core processors, NVIDIA Tesla A100, and 4TB DDR4 memory.
-* Head node with 64 AMD EPYC 2 cores and 256GB memory.
+* Head node with 2 AMD EPYC 7502 32 core processors and 256GB memory.
-* 1PB storage (raw)
+* 816TB storage (1PB raw), in 2 storage nodes, each with 2 Intel Xeon( Gold 5215 CPUs  2.50GHz, 196GB memory, and XFS filesystems shared by NFS over Infiniband.
 * HDR100 Infiniband interconnect
 * 10Gb/s ethernet connectivity path from each node to Internet 2

 The cluster was built by [Atipa](https://www.atipa.com) in 2021.

 ## Software
-* scheduler, cluster tools, GNU compiler stack with MPI over Infiniband
+* SLURM cheduler, cluster tools, GNU compiler stack with MPI over Infiniband
 * CUDA for GPUs
-* shared filesystem over Infiniband

 ## Progress
 ### Fall semester 2020